frycast/danielvfryer/content/authors/admin/_index.md

 - Visitors
 ---

+I'm Daniel Fryer (but feel free to call me Danny).
-Daniel Fryer is a sessional lecturer in statistics at La Trobe University and a PhD candidate in statistics and machine learning at The University of Queensland.
+I'm a PhD candidate in statistics at The University of Queensland.
+I'm also a sessional lecturer at La Trobe University, Melbourne, and the Young Statisticians' Representative at the Victorian Branch of the Statistical Society of Australia (SSA Vic).

-His main research interests are in both theoretical model development and application of interpretable machine learning algorithms, particularly in the field of neuroinformatics.
-A secondary interest is in what might be called Research Software Engineering - the development of user-friendly toolchains that can help guarantee robust and reproducible results in the mathematical sciences, while facilitating inclusive and open scientific communities.
+My main research interests involve using probability theory to gain interpretable, qualitative and causal insights in statistics, machine learning and AI, in the presence of complex, nonlinear and noisy data.
+I'm also into Research Software Engineering - the development of convenient and simple software that can help scientists generate interesting, robust and reproducible results.

+Fill out the contact form below if you'd like to get in touch.
+I'm always open to learning, teaching and working together on new ideas.
+I can also mention things to the SSA Vic council if you have any questions or desires to pass on.